 (3) The notion of \textit{higher-$F$-injectivity} is introduced in \cite{higher-F-inj} as an analogue of higher Du Bois singularities in positive characteristic, extending the well-known notion of $F$-injectivity (analogous to the Du Bois singularities for complex algebraic varieties).
 One can ask \begin{question} Is there any relationship between higher $F$-injectivity and $K$-regularity in positive characteristic? \end{question}

-(4) In Section \ref{sec:DB-table}, we classified all possible Du Bois table in dimension $2$.
-We ask if one can extend this classification to higher dimensions. \begin{question} What are all possible constriants in the Du Bois table in higher dimensions? \end{question}
+(4) In Section \ref{sec:DB-table}, we classified all possible Du Bois tables in dimension $2$.
+We ask if one can extend this classification to higher dimensions. \begin{question} What are all possible constraints in the Du Bois table in higher dimensions? \end{question}

 For threefolds over $\QQ$, the Du Bois table takes the form

 Using the spectral sequence argument as in Lemma \ref{lemma:DB-table-constraint}, one can show that

 The question amounts to asking whether there are further relations among the entries in the Du Bois table.
 By the main theorem of \cite{K-Bass}, answers to this question will in particular give answers to Bass' question.